dan-antonelli/tiny-drive/README.md

-# barebones-drive-client
+# tiny-drive-client

-The client of a barebones Google Drive-version in React + TS.
+The client of a tiny Google Drive-version in React + TS.
 The ui is made with [shadcn](https://ui.shadcn.com/).

 ## Project Structure